Key Innovation Management Models and Theories

 - 70-20-10 rule

 Many people mistakenly assume that an organization is either innovative or not.
-This rather black and white approach fails to describe the fact that there are several different types of innovation for an organization to pursue, and that there isn’t just a single correct way to innovate.
+This rather black and white approach fails to understand that there are several different types of innovation for an organization to pursue, and that there isn’t just a single correct way to innovate.

-Because there are probably as many different classifications and typologies as there are authors on innovation, we’ll try to combine the most common terms that are used to classify different types of innovation as well as to explain how they relate to each other.
+Because there are as many different classifications and typologies as there are authors on innovation, we’ll try to combine the most common terms that are used to classify different types of innovation.
+You'll also learn how they relate to each other.